Bracey Wright: Professional career

 Wright left Indiana for the NBA after three seasons.
-He was drafted by the Minnesota Timberwolves in the 2005 NBA Draft.
-The Timberwolves assigned him to the Florida Flame of the D-League for the 2005-06 season.
+He was drafted by the Minnesota Timberwolves in the 2005 NBA draft.
+The Timberwolves assigned him to the Florida Flame of the D-League for the 2005–06 season.
 He spent one more year in Minnesota.

 On July 31, 2007, he signed with the Greek club Aris.
 In 2010, Wright signed a deal with Belgian Base Oostende for the remainder of the season.
 He was signed in the off season by Paris-Levallois in the French Pro A League and found a role as the starting shooting guard and back up point guard.
 In January 2011, he signed with Cedevita in Croatia.
 He was named to the All-EuroCup Second Team, and finished in 3rd place at the 2010–11 EuroCup Final 4 Championship with his team Cedevita.
 Wright was also the Quarterfinals Game 2 MVP for the 2010–11 Eurocup Finals.
 In July 2011, he signed with CAI Zaragoza in Spain.
 He returned to KK Cedevita in July 2012.
 In September 2013, he signed with Krasnye Krylia.

 In January 2014, Wright signed with Hapoel Jerusalem for the rest of the season.
 In July 2014, he re-signed with Hapoel for three more years.
 In the 2014–15 season, Wright averaged 13.9 points, along with 3.4 rebounds and 3.2 assists, in the 26 Israeli Super League games in which he played.
 In the 2015 Super League Finals, in which he faced off against Hapoel Eilat, he averaged 19 points per game, and was named the finals MVP.

 On August 3, 2016, Wright signed with Acıbadem Üniversitesi.

 On July 4, 2017, Wright signed with Turkish club Büyükçekmece Basketbol.

 International career

-Wright was a member of the gold-medal winning USA World Championship for Young Men Qualifying Team at the 2004 FIBA Americas World Championships.
+Wright was a member of the gold medal-winning USA World Championship for Young Men Qualifying Team at the 2004 FIBA Americas World Championships.

+Coaching career

+On September 18, 2023, Wright was hired by the Santa Cruz Warriors of the NBA G League to be an assistant coach and player development coach.

 Personal life

-Wright has 4 children Bracey Jr, Bailey and Bella, along with a stepdaughter.
+Wright along with wife, Jasmine, have 4 children Bracey Jr, Bailey, Aaliyah and Sade.
 Wright is the son of SMU basketball great Carl Wright.
 Wright has a great appreciation for the world of football (soccer) and is an avid member of the Juventus fan club.
 He is also known to enjoy cooking, fitness and reading.
-Wright now resides full-time in Europe.